serra/invoice-automator/readme.md

 * List open invoices ready to be sent.
 * Generate pdf invoices matching the style of our public website.
+* Create email drafts in the authenticated user's GMail draft mailbox.

 ## Dependencies